nobuaki-mzmt/cop_homo_tandem_cf-vs-cg/draft/draft_CoptoHomoTandem.md

 We found an association between same-sex pairing behavior and sex pheromone quantity in two termite species with shared chemicals.
-First, female-female pairing was more stable in *C. formosanus*, the species with larger quantity of sex pheromones, where females could use sex pheromones to maintain stable movement coordination with the same-sex individuals.
-Because females usually are leaders in *Coptotermes* tandem, females need to play follower (male) roles before the initiation of same-sex pairing \[11\].
-In this situation, female-female pairing is not a result of mistaken identity, rather could be adaptive response as observed in *Reticulitermes* termites \[5,12\] or non-adaptive consequence of genetic correlation \[9\].
-On the other hand, male-male pairing was more prominent in *C. gestroi*, the species with smaller quantity of sex pheromones.
-Given that male-male tandems in observed *Coptotermes* termites are unstable and ephemeral (Figure 1, 2), male-male tandem runs of these species could be caused by mistaken identity, where *C. gestroi* more frequently mis-identified the partner’s sex due to smaller sexual dimorphism.
-In either way, our study clearly demonstrated that the evolution of SSB is inseparable from the evolution of sex attracting signals.
+First, female-female pairing was more stable in *C. formosanus*, the species with more sex pheromones.
+Because females usually are leaders in *Coptotermes* tandem, females need to decide to play follower roles before the initiation of same-sex pairing \[11\], where females could use sex pheromones to maintain stable movement coordination with same-sex individuals.
+On the other hand, male-male pairing was more frequent in *C. gestroi*, the species with a smaller quantity of sex pheromones.
+Male-male tandem runs of these species could be by mistaken identity, where *C. gestroi* more frequently misidentified the partner’s sex due to smaller sexual dimorphism.
+Either way, our study clearly demonstrated that the evolution of SSB is inseparable from the evolution of sex-attracting signals.

-All of the previous studies on same-sex tandem runs in termites have focused on *Reticulitermes* termites \[11,12,25\].
+Previous studies on same-sex tandem runs in termites have focused only on *Reticulitermes* termites \[11,12,25,26\].
 In *Reticulitermes* termites, same-sex pairing functions by providing survival benefits
-\[5,12,26\] and is not result of mistaken identity \[11\].
-However, our study illustrates the distinct pattern in *Coptotermes* termites, where same-sex tandem in *Coptotermes* termites is rather accidental.
-First, in *Reticulitermes* termites, same-sex tandem pairs were as stable as heterosexual tandem pairs, and irregular partners behave like the other sex upon separation \[11\].
-In *Coptotermes* termites, on the other hand, even once they form a same-sex tandem pair, either female-female and male-male tandems were far less stable than heterosexual tandems (Figure 1, S1).
-Moving speed was also slower in same-sex tandems than heterosexual pairs (Figure 2).
-Furthermore, upon separation, movement dimorphisms between partners, a key for efficient reunion, was not as strong as heterosexual pairs (Fig. 2).
-These all indicate that *Coptotermes* termites do not adjust their movement patterns to maintain same-sex tandems.
-Therefore, we conclude that same-sex tandem in *Coptotermes* termites is less functional than *Reticulitermes* termites.
+\[5,12,27\] and is not a result of mistaken identity \[11\].
+However, a distinct pattern observed in *Coptotermes* termites suggests that same-sex tandem in *Coptotermes* termites is not a functional behavior but rather a behavior expressed outside of its original function.
+In *Reticulitermes* termites, same-sex tandem pairs were as stable as heterosexual tandem pairs, and one partner behaves like the other sex upon separation \[11\].
+In *Coptotermes* termites, on the other hand, even once they form a same-sex tandem pair, both female-female and male-male tandems were far less stable than heterosexual tandems (Figure 1, S1).
+Moving speed was also slower in same-sex tandems than in heterosexual pairs (Figure 2).
+Furthermore, upon separation, movement dimorphisms between partners, a key for efficient reunion, were not as strong as heterosexual pairs (Fig. 2).
+These all indicate that *Coptotermes* termites do not tend to adjust their movement patterns to maintain same-sex tandems actively.
+The same-sex tandems in *Coptotermes* termites could exist due to the ancestral state of termite tandem running behavior \[11\], as in the framework of the previous work
+\[4\].

-Even though the same-sex pairing of *Coptotermes* termites is not adaptive, our study on their interspecific variations shows the mechanical aspects for the evolution of the diversity in SSB.
+Even though the same-sex pairing of *Coptotermes* termites is not adaptive, our study on their interspecific variations shows the mechanical aspects of the evolution of SSB.
+For example, a previous theoretical study predicted that SSB is caused by the absence of perfect sex discrimination, where the loss of sexual signals and indiscriminate mating coevolve together \[28\].
+Our result supports this idea by showing that the species with weaker sexual signals showed more frequent same-sex pairing than the other.
+In other words, *C. gestroi* has a broader mating filter than *C. formosanus* and tries to pair with non-female individuals, as shown in a cricket \[29\], a burying beetle

-Previous theoretical studies predicted that

-In summary,
+\[30\], and a water strider \[31\].
+Furthermore, although all of the previous studies have considered the SSB between individuals of signal-receiving sex (typically males) \[4,7,28\], we also indicated that the evolution of sexual signals could also affect the evolution of SSB between signal-sending sex (typically females), where stronger signals might attract same-sex individuals and lead to sender-sender SSB.
+This newly suggested relationship needs further empirical tests in other animal lineages.

+In summary, our study highlights the diversity of SSB that can exist even within a closely related species.
+By connecting mating behavior in heterosexual contexts with the occurrence of SSB across species, comparative behavioral analysis has the potential to answer the questions relating to the evolution of SSB.

 **Data accessibility**